Understanding The Profit and Loss Chart in Options Trading

 Vertical Axis (Y-axis)

-The vertical indicates the projected profit or loss at expiration or the chosen analysis date.
+The vertical axis shows the projected profit or loss at expiration or the chosen analysis date.
 Positive values on the y-axis represent a profit, while negative values represent a loss on the trade.

 The current price of the stock.
-Sometimes this is referred to as 'Spot Price'.
+Also referred to as 'Spot Price'.

 The breakeven price is the price at which the net gain on the trade is zero, meaning that no profit nor loss was incurred.